 - Cozy mugs: Stack stoneware mugs and add a small linen or wooden coaster set.

-Bonus: Add a small lamp or fairy lights near the station.
-You’ll use it more because it’s inviting.
-It’s science.
-Kind of.
+Add a small lamp or fairy lights near the station, and you will reach for it more often, simply because it feels inviting.

-Hygge color palettes lean soft and neutral, but they don’t have to feel bland.
-Think creamy whites, mushroom beige, caramel, and warm greys—with a hint of forest green or rust for interest.
+Hygge color palettes lean soft and neutral, but they do not have to feel bland.
+Think creamy whites, mushroom beige, caramel, and warm grays, with a hint of forest green or rust for interest.
+If you love this soft, restful palette, these neutral winter decor ideas are full of calm, layered inspiration.

-- Swap pillow covers: Neutrals with subtle patterns like herringbone or windowpane add sophistication.
+- Swap pillow covers: Neutrals with subtle patterns like herringbone or windowpane add quiet sophistication.

 - Introduce earth tones: A rust velvet cushion or olive knit throw plays beautifully with warm neutrals.